mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 published: true
 ---

-Before diving in lets take a look 2 definitions of dependency injection (according to Wikipedia).
+Before diving in lets take a look at 2 definitions of dependency injection (according to Wikipedia).

 > **Dependency Injection** is a technique in which an object receives other objects that it depends on.
 These other objects are called dependencies.
 > -- <cite><a href="https://en.wikipedia.org/wiki/Dependency_injection">Wikipedia</a></cite>